 It all started because we wanted a few chickens for fresh eggs.
 Okay, I wanted a few chickens for fresh eggs.
 But how do you have a few chickens when you live in a 40′ RV coach?
-Take a look at some of the following pages and learn how we did it and, while we’re not in that coach any more, it certainly was an adventure!
+Well, we did it and, while we’re not in that coach any more, it certainly was an adventure!
 From those first few chickens, we have added (and then subtracted) turkeys, ducks, and rabbits.

 Like so many, we started with hatchery bred Rhode Island Reds and Barred Rocks chickens.
 Then I saw an Ameraucana and fell in love!
 I have decided to focus on just the Ameraucanas and now have: wheaten, blue wheaten and splash wheaten Ameraucanas , Black Ameraucanas, and White Ameraucanas.
 Along with a nice group of wheaten, blue wheaten, and black chicks from Paul Smith, I’ve just added a trio of white Ameraucanas and I have a beautiful trio of blacks coming from Clif Redden at Showinbirds.com.

 Our first hatch of this season, on March 9, brought us three little wheaten/blue wheaten chicks and we have more eggs in the incubator.
 Since that first hatch, we’ve probably hatched out about 200 more little chicks to choose from when we get ready to start our selection process for the Fall Poultry Shows in 2015.